 - Verify torch rating, duty cycle, and consumable class at the selected current.

-- Tune arc voltage and cut height; maintain 0.06–0.08 in standoff for consistent kerf geometry.
+- Tune arc voltage and cut height.
+Maintain 0.06 to 0.08 in standoff for consistent kerf geometry.

-- Calibrate lead-in length and pierce delay to match thickness and gas type for minimal top dross.
+- Calibrate lead-in length and pierce delay to match thickness.

 Material-Specific Guidance: Stainless Steel (304/316)

-For 304/316 stainless, you’ll typically run 45 A at 1/4 in and up to ~85 A at 3/4 in with air plasma, but switching to N₂ or specialty mixes measurably improves edge color and reduces dross.
+For 304/316 stainless, run 45 A at 1/4 in and up to about 85 A at 3/4 in with air plasma.
+Switching to N2 or specialty mixes measurably improves edge color and reduces dross.

-Expect air cuts to show a nitride tint, whereas N₂-based processes produce cleaner, more uniform edges with less secondary cleanup.
+Air cuts leave a dark, oxidized edge (nitride tint).
+N2-based processes produce cleaner, silver edges with less secondary cleanup.

 Air vs. Nitrogen